OWASP/owasp-masvs/Document/02-Frontispiece.md

 ## Donators

-While both the MASVS and the MASTG are created and maintained by the community on a voluntary basis, sometimes a little bit of outside help is required.
+While both the MASVS and the MASTG are created and maintained by the community on a voluntary basis, sometimes outside help is required.
 We therefore thank our donators for providing the funds to be able to hire technical editors.
 Note that their donation does not influence the content of the MASVS or MASTG in any way.
-The Donation Packages are described on the [OWASP Project Wiki](https://www.owasp.org/index.php/OWASP_Mobile_Security_Testing_Guide#tab=Sponsorship_Packages "OWASP Mobile Application Security Testing Guide Donation Packages").
+The Donation Packages are described on the [OWASP MAS Website](https://mas.owasp.org/donate/packages/).

 <img src="images/donators.png"/>